 Quantum integrable models; exactly solvable lattice models; low-dimensional QFT

-Postgraduate opportunities: Algebraic Combinatorics and Symbolic Computation, Integrable quantum field theory and Y-systems, Quantum spin-chains, exactly solvable lattice models and representation theory, Cluster Algebras and their implementation on the computer
+Postgraduate opportunities: Integrable quantum field theory and Y-systems, Quantum spin-chains and exactly solvable lattice models

 Geometry and integrable systems; Frobenius manifolds; Bi-Hamiltonian structures, twistor theory and self-duality